ricky0123/vad/site/src/content/docs/API.md

 ### Options

-The `useVAD` hook takes an options object with the following fields (all optional).
+The `useMicVAD` hook takes an options object with the following fields (all optional).

 | Option                       | Type                                                          | Description                                                                                                                                                                                                       |
 | ---------------------------- | ------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |